loicdiridollou/bfs/README.md

-# bfs
-Breadth first search
+# Breadth First Search Implementations

+This repository contains different implementations of the breadt first search algorithm.
+It is applied to:
+- path finding